killianmarty/TechnicalChallenge/README.md

 ## Introduction

 This project was made for a technical challenge.
-The goal was to create a simple API calling VirusTotal API for scanning an URL.
+The goal was to create a simple API calling VirusTotal API for checking reputation of an URL.

 ## Features

-This API server exposes a `/analyze` `POST` endpoint that takes an URL in the body and uses the VirusTotal API to scan the URL and get a summary.
+This API server exposes a `/analyze` `POST` endpoint that takes an URL in the body and uses the VirusTotal API to check the URL and get a summary of its reputation.
 It also logs the server activity for monitoring and troubleshooting.

 ## Installation